I am a wife, mother, Nana, and Christian first. This is the story of my ordeal with lupus—and how I got through it.

 It wasn't until the overwhelming fatigue hit that I became afraid something was seriously wrong.
 I felt like a balloon with no air in it.
 I would get out of bed long enough to fix breakfast, dress the children and settle them down to play, but try as I might, I could not shake the fatigue.

 The only other symptoms I recognized from my college studies were hair loss, mouth ulcers, and sun sensitivity.

 Finally, I called my doctor and asked him to run an ANA, or antinuclear antibody blood test, on me for lupus.
 He laughed but agreed to do the blood work.
 This test would show if I had inflammation going on.
 It was a Friday morning, and I waited anxiously all weekend.
 On Monday morning, he called to apologize for laughing and told me my test results were off the charts.
 The results showed that I was positive for a form of autoimmune disease.

 I was devastated.
 What did I do wrong?
 I was immediately referred to a rheumatologist and made the first available appointment, which was six weeks later.
 This was the beginning of my walk with lupus.

 The Lupus Progresses

-As the weeks passed my symptoms got worse, a lot worse.
+As the weeks passed my symptoms got worse . . . a lot worse.
 I was in so much pain and had so much fatigue I did not want to do or go anywhere.
 My social life stopped.
-I remember laying in bed just starring at the wall.
+I remember laying in bed just staring at the wall.
 I did not even have the energy to pay attention to a television show or read a book.
-I would rest between activities with my children then twins 5 and a daughter 9.
+I would rest between activities with my children.
 I felt as if my life was slipping through my hands.

-My husband had to work..
-I had worked off and on as a nurse but it was almost impossible at this time.
-My children became afraid and I did not even pick up on it until one ot the twins asked me if plaquenil an antimalarial drug I was started on would make me all better.
+My husband had to work.
+I had worked off and on as a nurse, but it was almost impossible at this time.
+My children became afraid, and I did not even pick up on it until one of the twins asked me if Plaquenil, an antimalarial drug I was started on, would make me all better.